gary-archer/oauth.desktopsample.final/README.md

 ## Overview

-* The final OpenID Connect desktop code sample, referenced in my blog at https://authguidance.com
+* The final OpenID Connect desktop code sample
 * **The goal is to implement OpenID Connect desktop logins with best usability and reliability**

 ## Views